Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer

 \subsubsection{Experiment Setup}

-We first conduct experiments for a slip detection task.
-The dataset released by \cite {li2018slip} is used and can be directly downloaded from Dropbox.
-We then compare the detection accuracy of the Transformer models with their method.
-For implementation, the whole dataset is split into training, validation, and test sets, where the test data uses unseen objects in the training data.
-Since the size of dataset is relatively small, we randomly split the whole dataset five times and train the model on each of them to mitigate the effect of overfitting.
+We conduct experiments for a slip detection task.
+The dataset released by \cite {li2018slip} is used and can be directly downloaded online \footnote{\href{https://drive.google.com/file/d/1\_iTPxl8TENznXVh-82I26kW9qXrsNsv-/view?usp=share\_link}{https://drive.google.com/file/d/1\_iTPxl8TENznXVh-82I26kW9qXrsNsv-/view?usp=share\_link}}.
+During implementation, the entire dataset is split into training, validation, and test sets, where the test data uses unseen objects in the training data.
+Since the size of dataset is relatively small, we randomly split the dataset five times and train the model on each of them to mitigate the effect of overfitting.
 The final detection accuracy on the test set is averaged.
 For each model, we analyze the performance with three different data source inputs (vision-only, tactile-only, and vision \& tactile).
 For the CNN+LSTM model, ResNet18 is chosen as the CNN architecture over other options, such as VGG or Inception \cite{li2018slip}, due to its advantage of fewer parameters.
 As a result, the ResNet18 architecture can be initialized randomly without the need of loading a pre-trained model.

-A sequence of 14 continuous frames are used as input for each sensor data.
+A sequence of \textit{$14$ continuous frames} are used as input for each sensor data.
 During training, we use cross-entropy (two categories) as the loss function and apply an Adam optimizer \cite{kingma2017adam}.
-For both Transformer models, the input embedding size ($D$), number of Transformer layers, and number of heads are set to be 256, 8, 16, respectively.
+For both Transformer models, the input embedding size ($D$), number of Transformer layers, and number of heads are set to $256, 8, 16$, respectively.
 The experiment results and execution time are shown in Table~\ref{tab:slipdetection}.